KDAB/KDDockWidgets/README.md

 Throughout the years KDAB has contributed and funded bug fixes and features to `QDockWidget`.
 Sadly, the `QDockWidget` code is in such a state that each bug fix took many days and sometimes caused regressions.
-The codebase mixes GUI code, wich logic, with state in a spaghetti manner, which makes it very hard to move forward with new features.
+The codebase mixes GUI code, with logic, with state in a spaghetti manner, which makes it very hard to move forward with new features.

-In hindsight, what led to `QDockWidget` complexity is that is supports a multitude of options and a exponencial number of option combinations, times 3 platforms.
+In hindsight, what led to `QDockWidget` complexity is that is supports a multitude of options and a exponential number of option combinations, times 3 platforms.
 From talking with our customers we gathered that none of them cared about most of those options, and all of them wanted the same 3 or 4 missing features.